 Choosing the right course

-Deakin’s perioperative specialty course is undertaken at a postgraduate level through the Master of Nursing Practice.
-Students can exit at either the graduate certificate or graduate diploma level or may choose to continue on and complete the Master of Nursing Practice.
+Deakin’s perioperative specialty course is undertaken at a postgraduate level through the Master of Advanced Nursing.
+Students can exit at either the graduate certificate or graduate diploma level or may choose to continue on and complete the Master of Advanced Nursing.

 Are you new to this area of study?